 Some suggested topics: 1.
 Taste in the digital age; 2.
 Beauty and disgust in politics; 3.
 Good and bad taste; 4.
 Taste in popular culture; 5.
 Standards of aesthetic appreciation in art and nature; 6.
 Everyday tastes; 7.
 Comparative aesthetics as it relates to taste; 8.
 Classical theories of taste in contemporary perspective, etc.

-Guest Editor: Michael R. Spicher (Boston University, USA)
+Guest Editor: Michael R. Spicher (Boston Architectural College and Massachusetts College of Art and Design, USA)

 Follow this link to read or download the “Symposium on Aesthetic Taste.”